nanocurrency/nano-docs/docs/running-a-node/configuration-https.md

 OpenSSL must be installed.
 When running cmake initially, you may need to set `-DOPENSSL_ROOT_DIR` as well, depending on your system.

-Support for secure WebSockets (`wss://`) is also available as of V23.0.
-See [Secure Websockets](../integration-guides/websockets.md#secure-websockets) for details.
+Support for secure WebSockets (`wss://`) is also available as of V23.0 with these build settings and configuration updates.
+See [Secure Websockets](../integration-guides/websockets.md#secure-websockets) for more details.

 ## Configuration
-The following section in `config-rpc.toml` enables TLS:
+The following section in the `config-rpc.toml` (V22.1 and earlier) or `config-tls.toml` (V23.0+) enables TLS:

 ```toml
 [secure]